 - Antje Gamble "Building a Writing Community with a Sweetland Dissertation Writing Group"

 - Konstantina Mary Karageorgos "A Reminder to Dissertation Writers: Sharing Matters"

-- Applications for Winter 2017 are due Tuesday, December 13th.
+- Applications for Fall 2017 are due Wednesday, September 6th.

 - Mandatory orientation session Tuesday, September 19th from 4-5pm in NQ 2435